All IMGs successfully matched to Royal College specialty programs in Ontario are required to complete the Pre-Residency Program (PRP).

 Weekly Multiple Choice Quizzes (MCQs) are conducted on the Online Learning System to ensure learners are able to identify the key session objections from each week of programming.

 Please note: While we strive to ensure your transition to residency training is smooth and meets your needs, we are not able to accommodate every date request.
-It is important that before matching, you are aware and prepare to be available for all potential program dates as you could be assigned to any of the four iterations.
+It is important that before matching, you are aware and prepare to be available for all potential program dates as you could be assigned to any of the possible iterations.
 Touchstone Institute is committed to ensuring you have as much notice as possible to arrange pertinent life matters accordingly.

 PRP includes optional BLS & ACLS certification held over one weekend at the Michener Institute in Toronto.